 This is the second year of a two-year course, which fulfills the graduation requirements for Algebra 1 and Geometry as outlined in the Michigan Merit Curriculum.
-Students will study linear, quadratic, exponential, and logarithmic functions along with right triangle trigonometry, transformations geometry measurement formulas, and 3-dimensional figures in an integrated approach to mastering content expectations for Algebra Geometry.
-Students and must complete Algebra/Geometry I and Algebra/Geometry II to meet the graduation requirements under the Michigan Merit scientific calculator Curriculum (MMC). А is recommended for this course.
+Students will study linear, quadratic, exponential, and logarithmic along right triangle functions with trigonometry, transformations geometry measurement formulas, and 3dimensional figures in an integrated approach to mastering content expectations for Algebra and Geometry.
+Students must complete Algebra/Geometry I and Algebra/Geometry 2 to meet the graduation requirements under the Michigan Merit Curriculum (MMC).
+A scientific calculator is recommended for this course.